 Causes of Empty Nose Syndrome

 Many people have a deviated septum, which is corrected through surgery.
-A deviated septum is the condition where the cartilage and structure that runs vertically through the center of the nose is off-center and can sometimes hamper a person’s ability to breathe normaly.
+A deviated septum is the condition where the cartilage and structure that runs vertically through the center of the nose is off-center and can sometimes hamper a person’s ability to breathe normally.
 Most people who undergo this surgery to correct a deviated septum do recover without any related problems.
-There are, however, a few cases of people developing the symptoms of empty nose syndrome.
+There are, however, cases of people developing the symptoms of empty nose syndrome after turbinate reductions.

 Symptoms Of Empty Nose Syndrome

 There are various symptoms of ENS.
 While some patients complain that they are unable to inhale a complete breath through their nose, other symptoms may include:

 - Diminished sense of smell or taste

 - Inflammation and pain